-The main support mechanism for low-carbon technologies is with Contract for Difference (CfD); awarded through a competitive auction process.
-The first round of CfD auction (called AR1) took place in 2015 which included solar, onshore and offshore wind technologies; AR2 and AR3 took place in 2017 and 2019 respectively and were mainly for offshore wind.
-To date, offshore wind has dominated the CfD auction, with a total capacity of about 7 GW awarded from AR1 to AR3.
-In contrast, only about 700 MW onshore wind and 70 MW of solar PV have been awarded.
-Offshore wind auction clearing prices have also dropped significantly, from around £115/MWh in AR1, to around £40/MWh in AR3.
+The main support mechanism for low-carbon technologies is with Contract for Difference (CfD); awarded through a competitive auction Gas Prices process.
+The first round of CfD auction (called AR1) took place in Gas prices began rising from March 2021 with demand recovering 2015 which included solar, onshore and offshore wind technologies; from lower levels seen during the height of the COVID-19 pandemic.
+AR2 and AR3 took place in 2017 and 2019 respectively and were Storage capacity filled to seasonally low levels in Europe combined with mainly for offshore wind.
+To date, offshore wind has dominated the high demand in Asia also led to sharp growth from September onwards.
+CfD auction, with a total capacity of about 7 GW awarded from AR1 The annual average gas price was 114.43p/therm, significantly up from to AR3.
+In contrast, only about 700 MW onshore wind and 70 MW of 24.91p/therm in 2020.
+The monthly average gas price in January 2021 solar PV have been awarded.
+Offshore wind auction clearing prices was 59.17p/therm, the price then gradually dropped hitting an average have also dropped significantly, from around £115/MWh in AR1, to low of 45.33p/therm in March before rising from then on to an average around £40/MWh in AR3. of 272.93p/therm in December.